microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy-tutorial.md

 ## Variables

-Througout this tutorial we will create some azure resources.
+Throughout this tutorial we will create azure resources.
 The names we choose in this tutorial are:

 | Ressource | Name |
 | --------- | ---- |